 At its core, RedisGears has three main components:

-On top of these three core components, RedisGears also includes a fast low-level C-API access for programmability.
-Today you can integrate to this C-API via Python, with more languages to be added in the future.
+On top of these three core components, RedisGears also includes a fast low-level C-API for programmability.
+You can integrate to this C-API via Python today, with more languages to be added in the future.

-The end goal of RedisGears is to help you build an Operations Pipe (OPP) for each key in Redis to pass through.
-Developers can build this pipe using python and the script will run a background thread through RedisGears’ Execution Management.
-To streamline OPP creation, RedisGears provides a new Python class called GearsBuilder, which starts out with an empty OPP and provides a set of functions that allows you to easily add operations to the pipe.
+The end goal of RedisGears is to help you build an operations pipe (OPP) for each key in Redis to pass through.
+Developers can build this pipe using Python and the script will run a background thread through RedisGears’ execution management.
+To streamline OPP creation, RedisGears provides a new Python class called GearsBuilder, which starts out with an empty OPP and provides a set of functions that lets you easily add operations to the pipe.

-Here are some recipes that demonstrate what you can accomplish with RedisGears’ features.
-You can execute these via the PYEXECUTE command:
+Here are some recipes that demonstrate what you can accomplish with RedisGears.
+You can execute these recipes via the PYEXECUTE command:

 RG.PYEXECUTE python-script [UNBLOCKING]

 Find more information in our documentation on redisgears.io.
-Alternatively, you can save this script in a separate Python file and upload it to Redis (example here).
+Alternatively, save this script in a separate Python file and upload it to Redis (example here):

 Recipe 1: Maintain a set of all keys in Redis